badmoonrisun/badmoonrisun/README.md

 - 👋 Hi, I’m @badmoonrisun
 - 👀 I’m interested in learning to code.
-- 🌱 I’m currently working on some of the very early Euler Project problems.
+- 🌱 I’m currently working on some of the early Euler Project problems.
 - 💞️ I’m not looking to collaborate for now.
 - 📫 How to reach me: message me here.